hailstorm75/Deno.Common/README.md

 # Description
-A collection extension libraries for various use-cases.
+A collection of extension libraries for various use-cases.